masagrator/NxUsbX360Con/README.md

 Jailbroken Nintendo Switch is required.

+This tool was made mainly by Claude, I was fixing some additional bugs.

 ## How to use it:
 - If you didn't install libusbK driver before:
   - Download [Zadig](https://zadig.akeo.ie/)